mkieffer1107/pocket-tts-cli/README.md

-# Pocket TTS URL Voice-Cloning Pipeline
+# Pocket TTS Voice-Cloning Pipeline

 This repo contains a generic pipeline script that:
 1. Downloads audio from a source URL (YouTube/Reddit/etc.) or file as MP3.